Filpill/blog-web/content/projects/2023-11-14-linux-gui-setup.md

 sudo make clean install
 ```

-It's fairly straightforward, if no errors occur, you have successfull installed DWM.
+It's fairly straightforward, if no errors occur, you have successfully installed DWM.

 # Config Files - .xinitrc and .bash_profile